UC Davis Psychology Graduate Program Ranked #1 in the University of California System and #11 overall!

 We do not offer training in the areas of clinical or counseling psychology, and students are only admitted to the Ph.D. program, although students in the program have the option of obtaining an M.A. degree enroute to the Ph.D.
 Resources and faculty personnel are concentrated in five areas: developmental; perception, cognition, and cognitive neuroscience; psychobiology (comparative and physiological psychology), social-personality, and quantitative.

 UC Davis faculty and graduate programs attract highly qualified students from diverse educational, social, ethnic, and cultural backgrounds.
 It is the mix of backgrounds, ideas, and experience of faculty and students that contributes to the richness of both the campus and the city of Davis.
 The Psychology Department takes pride in the tradition of informality and supportiveness in student-faculty associations.

-For questions about the Psychology graduate program contact Elaine Brown, our graduate program coordinator, at (530)752-9362 or by email at firstname.lastname@example.org
+For questions about the Psychology graduate program contact Angela Scully, our graduate program coordinator, at (530)752-9362 or by email at firstname.lastname@example.org

 Recent published papers authored by our graduate students